aaronchenwei/docker-compose-cookbook/README.md

 ## How to Use

-- Create a new directory and put a `docker-compose.yml` (might together with other files).
+- Create a new directory and copy file `docker-compose.yml` (might together with other files).
 - Run `docker compose up -d`.